keithalewis/math/linalg.md

 __Exercise__.
 (Distributive laws) _If $U$, $V$, and $W$ are subspaces then
 $U \cap (V + W) = (U \cap V) + (U \cap W)$ and $U + (V\cap W) = (U + V)\cap(U + W)$_.

-Either of these implies the other in any lattice. [cite??]
+Either of these implies the other in any lattice.
+This was not noticed until some time after the the invention of lattice theory. [cite??]

 Subspaces of $V$ form a _bounded lattice_ with _top element_ $V$ and _bottom element_ $\{0\}$.